My Favorite Season

 Spring is a grand time.
 I wish it could be spring year round, but without the bleakness of winter standing in contrast, I fear I’d soon forget the wonder of springtime.
 So I accept winter as a precursor of what follows.

 To me, spring is the antithesis of winter; it’s a great time to be alive.
 Spring signals new life, opportunities, and a fresh start.
 Spring also reminds me of God and the new life, opportunities, and fresh start he offers.
+This is why I love spring.

 Thank you God for spring.